The following article was the featured article on Catholic Exchange on All Saints’ Day (November 1) 2019.

 This week, our Catholic faith celebrates the Solemnity of All Saints (a.k.a.
 “All Saints’ Day”).
-Our faith does, indeed, teach us that there is a whole host of people who are in Heaven enjoying the Beatific Vision, aside from those whom the Church has declared specifically (that is, canonized).
-This is the day in our liturgical year when we celebrate those men and women.
+Our faith, indeed, teaches us that there is a whole host of people who are in Heaven enjoying the Beatific Vision, aside from those whom the Church has declared specifically (that is, canonized).
+This is the day in our liturgical year when we celebrate those holy men and women.

-This annual celebration always provides an opportunity for me to think about the saints whom I have known, those men and women who have led holy lives but who haven’t been officially canonized.
-Every year, I come to understand more and more fully that I have known legitimate saints.
+This annual celebration should provide an opportunity for us to think about the saints whom we have known in our lives, those men and women who have led holy lives but who haven’t been officially canonized.
+Each year as I ponder this reality, I come to understand more and more fully that I have known legitimate saints.
 And I come to understand that the list of such people is growing year after year.
 So, I want to tell you briefly about a couple of the saints whom I have known, and I want to remind you of how you should act to commemorate any saints whom you have known.

 When I attended Dale’s funeral, I didn’t pray for the repose of his soul as I usually do at funerals.
 Instead, I asked Dale to pray for me because I had a powerful sense that he was already enjoying full communion with God, and that I need his help to attain the same.
 This is one of the key markers of a saint: that we ask for their prayers because we know they have a direct and deep connection with the Lord.

 Another saint I have known is Patsy.
 Patsy was on my RCIA team at the parish where I work.
 She liked to claim that she was the longest-serving RCIA team member in the United States.
 For thirty-five years she came faithfully to assist in shepherding people into the Church.
 She was so dedicated that she even escaped nursing home security on several occasions to be there!